 You can stay all day on the farm…

 This family stayed on the farm the first 3 days of their week long vacation without leaving (except to get groceries).
-They said they wanted to avoid the “herding cats” events off the farm and instead opted to just enjoy each other.
+They rented both facilities, the cabin and the home.
+They said they wanted to avoid the “herding cats” events of going off the farm and instead opted to just enjoy each other.
 Of course, the kids were the center of attention and the Peterson pond got plenty of use.

 Our favorite hike takes you through twists and turns of trail (1 mile) up the mountain to 2800′ elevation which we have named “Buzzard’s Roost.”
-At a leisurely pace, plan on 1 1/2 hrs.
+At a leisurely pace, plan on 1 1/2 hrs up and back.
 Bring a picnic lunch and field glasses.
 Sitting Rocks will relax you as you look at the panoramic view.
 Oh, and don’t forget to read and sign the journal in the mailbox at the top.